Archimedes: The Method of Mechanical Theorems

 As with The Cattle Problem, The Method of Mechanical Theorems was written in the form of a letter to Eratosthenes in Alexandria.

 In this work Archimedes uses a novel method, an early form of Cavalieri's principle, to rederive the results from the treatises sent to Dositheus (Quadrature of the Parabola, On the Sphere and Cylinder, On Spirals, On Conoids and Spheroids) that he had previously used the method of exhaustion to prove, using the law of the lever he applied in On the Equilbrium of Planes in order to find the center of gravity of an object first, and reasoning geometrically from there in order to more easily derive the volume of an object.
 Archimedes states that he used this method to derive the results in the treatises sent to Dositheus before he proved them more rigorously with the method of exhaustion, stating that it is useful to know that a result is true before proving it rigorously, much as Eudoxus of Cnidus was aided in proving that the volume of a cone is one-third the volume of cylinder by knowing that Democritus had already asserted it to be true on the argument that this is true by the fact that the pyramid has one-third the rectangular prism of the same base.

 This treatise was thought lost until the discovery of the Archimedes Palimpsest in 1906.

 Apocryphal works

 Archimedes' Book of Lemmas or Liber Assumptorum is a treatise with 15 propositions on the nature of circles.
 The earliest known copy of the text is in Arabic.
-T. L. Heath and Marshall Clagett argued that it cannot have been written by Archimedes in its current form, since it quotes Archimedes, suggesting modification by another author.
-The Lemmas may be based on an earlier work by Archimedes that is now lost.
+T. L. Heath argued that it cannot have been written by Archimedes in its current form, since it quotes Archimedes by name, suggesting the lemmas were compiled by a later author.
+He thought its ideas, like the Arbelos, were Archimedean in origin.
+Tannery supposes that if such a work once existed, it had already been lost by the time of Pappus, who put similar lemmas in the Collection, calling them, "ancient and from various works".

 Other questionable attributions to Archimedes' work include the Latin poem Carmen de ponderibus et mensuris (4th or 5th century), which describes the use of a hydrostatic balance, to solve the problem of the crown, and the 12th-century text Mappae clavicula, which contains instructions on how to perform assaying of metals by calculating their specific gravities.